 Image Annotation

-Often referred to as image data annotation or image labeling, this task involves marking important objects in images, typically supporting computer vision models.
-These models digest visual data for applications such as self-driving cars, facial recognition systems, and medical imaging.
+Also referred to as image labeling, this task involves marking important objects in images, typically supporting computer vision models.
+These models digest visual data for applications such as self-driving cars, facial recognition systems, medical imaging, and medical images like X-rays and CT scans.

 Object Detection and Classification